BitcoinDesign/Guide/guide/how-it-works/ecash/design-best-practices.md

 </div>

-{% include tip/open.html color="blue" icon="info" label="Flexible Use of Welcome Message" %}
+{% include tip/open.html color="blue" icon="info" label="Flexible use of welcome message" %}
 Different federations may choose to display the welcome message in different contexts.
 Some may use it as a welcome message, others may use it to display the terms of service or other important information.
 {% include tip/close.html %}